Sentricon Always Active

-From a behavioural perspective, the worker termites continuously forage
+From a behavioral perspective, the worker termites continuously forage

 randomly for food sources.
 When termites encounter a moisture zone or

-along these areas.
+along with these areas.
 When they locate a new food source, a feeding site

 Termites can mark sites as a potential food source, but they may not begin